 What to Have on Hand to Repurpose Leftovers Like a C

 - Eggs.
 My husband says a fried egg makes almost anything a meal.
 And there’s truth to that!
-Eggs are a great protein that cooks up quickly.
+Eggs are a protein that cooks up quickly.

 - Beans.
 Helps to create your burrito, taco, salads.
 Beans are a healthy way to make meals more filling.